MERCHANT NAVY OFFICERS PENSION FUND (THE "SCHEME")

 We, the Trustee, are the 'data controller' for the purposes of data protection legislation.
-Our address is c/o Ensign Pensions Limited, The Beehive, Beehive Ring Road, London Gatwick Airport, Gatwick, West Sussex, RH6 0PA.
+Our registered office is 100 New Bridge Street, London EC4V 6JA and our correspondence address is c/o Rock Pensions, Delta House, 16 Bridge Street, Haywards Heath, West Sussex, RH16 1UA.

-For members, beneficiaries or any individual with a query or complaint in relation to the Scheme: The Trustee's representative is JLT Benefit Solutions Limited, as administrator for the Scheme, who may be contacted about any privacy questions you may have using the contact details below.
+For members, beneficiaries or any individual with a query or complaint in relation to the Scheme: The Trustee's representative is Mercer (the trading name of JLT Benefit Solutions Limited), as administrator for the Scheme, who may be contacted about any privacy questions you may have using the contact details below.

-For employers: The Trustee's representative is Ensign Pensions Limited, the Scheme Secretary, who may be contacted about any privacy questions you may have at email@example.com.
+For employers, Trustee directors and third party service providers: The Trustee's representative is Rock Pensions (the trading name of Rock Strategic Consulting Ltd), who may be contacted about any privacy questions you may have at email@example.com.

 Information covered by this Privacy Notice

 This Privacy Notice covers all personal information collected and used by the Trustee.
 "Personal data" or "personal information" means information that (either in isolation or in combination with other information held by us) enables you to be identified as an individual or recognised directly or indirectly.
 This may include the types of information set out below.

 What information do we collect from or about you?